rrweb-io/rrweb/.changeset/cuddly-bikes-fail.md

 "rrweb": patch
 ---

-fix: duplicate textContent for style element cause incremental style mutation invalid
+fix: duplicate textContent for style elements cause incremental style mutations to be invalid